Activism and Archaeology: bones, stones and breaking the mould

 Our headline guest is the beloved author and illustrator Jackie Morris, whose enchanting work The Lost Words has helped rekindle our connection with the natural world.
 Jackie will take to the stage with a live painting session, blending words, image, and performance in a way that only she can.

-From painting to planting, from ancient stones to bold new visions, this is a day to look closely, listen deeply, and leave feeling inspired to break the mould.
+From painting to moving, from ancient stones to bold new visions, this is a day to look closely, listen deeply, and leave feeling inspired to break the mould.

 Timetable – Wednesday 18th June